benjymous/annotations/sandman/sandman.31.md

 - #### Panel 1

   This is Death, again.
-No refs for the Hastings Society.
+The Hastings Society held a monthly debate at the Academy of Natural Science.

 - #### Panel 2-3